Have you already heard about amla oil for hair growth and thickness?

 Does alma oil cause hair loss?

-And the answer is… NO!
+NO!
 Except if you use PATANJALI brand, you will certainly lose your hair more than before.

 It’s exactly what happened to me!!!
 Patanjali is only a big business with millions spent in ads.
 That’s why many people in India think it’s good when it’s the worse oil I’ve ever used.